mehrabi4/GRASP/README.md

 where $D_f$ represents an f-divergence function, and $\eta(x)$, $\widehat{\eta}(x)$ respectively denote the true and an estimate likelihood for a feature vector $x$ admitting a positive label.
 We propose a novel test, called GRASP for testing $H_0$, which works in finite sample settings, no matter the features (distribution-free).
 We also propose model-X GRASP designed for model-X settings where the joint distribution of the features vector is known.
 Model-X GRASP uses this distributional information to achieve better power.

-## Instructions
+# Instructions

+### Distribution free setting ###

-Script "GRASP.m" contains the main function GRASP for computing pvalues (two for finite-sample and asymptotoic regime) for the main hypothesis testing problem.
-This is for the distribution-free setting, and the main function has the following input arguments:
+Script "GRASP.m" contains the main function GRASP.
+For the main hypothesis testing problem, it outputs two p-values--one wchich is valid for finite-number of samples and a less conservative one which is valid in asymptotoic regime--  This is for the distribution-free setting, and the main function has the following input arguments:

 **X**: feature matrix with size n by p  (n=#samples and p = #features)